-Ahmad Firas Khalid is a medical doctor and a PhD candidate in the Health Policy PhD at McMaster University and is being supervised by Dr. John Lavis.
+Ahmad Firas Khalid is a medical doctor and a PhD graduate from the Health Policy PhD at McMaster University, having been supervised by Dr. John Lavis.
 Previously, Firas worked as a health policy researcher at the Research Unit on Humanitarian Stakes and Practices (UREPH) at Médecins Sans Frontières (MSF) in Geneva, Switzerland.
 He also worked in the department of Child and Maternal Health at the World Health Organization (WHO) in Geneva, Switzerland.

 Firas consulted on a number of health policy projects for the department of information, evidence, and research department in WHO Regional Office for the Eastern Mediterranean and for Health Canada in Ottawa.
 Firas has expertise in medicine, education, health policy, knowledge translation and health emergencies working with relief and intergovernmental organizations.
 Currently, Firas lectures at McMaster University Faculty of Health Sciences.